DebugSteven/ghc-compiler-errors/PITCHME.md

 I like to have LANGUAGE in all uppercase.
 Then I list modules I would like to import into my file.
 Language extensions & importing modules must come before your functions.

+Corrections:
+Module doesn't have to be the top line.
+Pragmas/language extensions can come before modules & that's usually how I see it done, but apparently, they can be anywhere in the file. :O
+Imports need to come after module & before functions.
+I'd like to add some extra pieces of code to illustrate this.

 +++